 The DNA of a PIM: Product Information Storage

-Product Information Management (PIM) systems were born from the content demands of the Consumer Packaged Goods (CPG) industry — a much more transaction-oriented market driven by price, promotions and comparison shopping.
+The majority of Product Information Management (PIM) systems were born from the content demands of the Consumer Packaged Goods (CPG) industry — a much more transaction-oriented market driven by price, promotions and comparison shopping.
 For CPG companies, product content tends to be very information-based and static through time and across channels.

-If your products are traditionally sold on tight margins in grocery stores, pharmacies or big-box retail stores and your strategy online is to sell at high volume across many channels, it’s likely you’ll lean toward adopting a PIM first.
+If your products are traditionally sold on tight margins in grocery stores, pharmacies or big-box retail stores and your online strategy is to sell at high volume across many channels, it’s likely you’ll lean toward adopting a PIM first.

 A PIM is first and foremost a storage system: